8 Weird Mistakes Tourists Make When Eating Out in Japan

 “Different izakayas will have different footwear rules.
 Some will let you keep your shoes on, but most will expect you to remove them at the door and store them in a locker.
 Be careful not to just walk straight in without checking the rules first!” - Harry, Osaka

-Izakayas are hotspots for Japanese workers to have a few drinks and food after a long day at the office.
-While they’re officially labeled as taverns, the variety of food available at most izakayas rivals most restaurants.
+Izakayas are popular spots for Japanese workers to unwind with drinks and food after a long day at the office.
+Although officially classified as taverns, the variety of food at most izakayas can rival that of many restaurants.

-In the more traditional pubs, the staff will take your shoes and put them in a storage locker for you to pick up when you exit.
-In more casual izakayas, you might be prompted to put them in a locker yourself (don’t forget to take the key!).
+In more traditional izakayas, the staff will take your shoes and store them in a locker for you to retrieve when you leave.
+In more casual izakayas, you might need to place them in a locker yourself (and don't forget to take the key!).

 3. “Where’s my food?!”
 Food won’t arrive together